 While exploring Sachsenhausen, make sure to visit:

-- The Pathology Laboratory: Preserved to showcase the horrors of pseudo-scientific research on prisoners.
+The Pathology Laboratory: Still, it was preserved to depict the real world case of pseudo-scientific experiments on prisoners.

 4. Reflecting and Remembering